itsmng/holidays/README.md

 ## Installation

-Go to your plugin folder from glpi/itsm-ng folder, put file on it and extract him.
+Go to your plugin folder from itsm-ng folder, put file on it and extract him.